Qhax11/GAS_Template-for-SinglePlayer-2D/README.md

 ## Introduction
 This project provides the foundational systems for a single-player, action-based game, using the Gameplay Ability System (GAS) for its core functionality.
+The template project was developed in version 5.4.

 Most of the logic is written in C++, with the exception of a few UI-related blueprint elements.
 To fully understand and utilize the project, a basic understanding of GAS and C++ is required.